What is the Purpose of a

 If you have decided to protect your real estate assets with a holding company, you will want to begin by setting up your LLC.
 This involves selecting a name, registering the company with your Secretary of State and the IRS, and getting your employer identification number.
 To ensure you complete the paperwork correctly, it is best to work with an attorney who has experience in holding companies and real estate.
-The process will include creating and filing both the Articles of Incorporation and the Operating Agreement.
+The process will include filing the Articles of Organization and drafting the Operating Agreement.

 The process of setting up and using a holding company for real estate can go more smoothly with the assistance of an attorney, but it will increase up-front costs slightly.
 This is typically worth it in terms of long-term savings and efficiency.